Health Professional Outreach Project

 In an effort to develop a statewide response to the health risks for both children and adults, CCADV is implementing a Health Professional Outreach project.
 This medical advocacy program will educate healthcare providers about the risks associated with intimate partner violence, recommend screening tools to identify individuals at risk, and support the process for referring to intimate partner violence providers for follow up care.
 The program will consult with providers to review policies and procedures to enhance the health care response to intimate partner violence, including new billing procedures for screening.
 A key to this programs success will be strengthening the relationships between the regional healthcare systems and the local member programs.

 Training and consultation for policy guidance is provided FREE OF COST.
 Trainings are available for 1 to 3 hours and each hour qualifies for one continuing education credit.
-Click here to learn more about Health Professional Outreach training - Screening & Intervention for Health Professionals.
+Click here to learn more about Health Professional Outreach training - Screening, Education & Intervention for Health Professionals.

 This project is funded by the CT Department of Social Services.